-- PADDLING IN MUDDY WATER: On many runs such as the South Fork large fires have occurred since last high water, this in its worst case can add debris, wood, and ash… adding obstacles to poor viability. in the mellower cases can change the look of the water too muddy brown which can be harder to read since there isn’t a large contrast between blue and white to your eye making it hard to see “holes” and gradient.
-Not to mention for those of us who roll with eyes open… it is disconcertingly dark
+- PADDLING IN MUDDY WATER: On many runs such as the South Fork American, large fires have occurred since last high water, this in its worst case can add dramatically to poor visibility.
+One of the biggest affects is to change the look of the water to muddy brown like chocolate milk, which can be much harder to read since there isn’t a large contrast between blue or green water and “white” or aerated water, making it hard to see “holes”, shallow rocks or ledges or even trees.
+For those of you who roll with eyes open… it is disconcertingly dark and unlike your typical pool or clear river rolling experience.

-- RAIN on SNOW: In a scenario such as this with warm temps and rain above 8,000 feet elevation causing melting snow as well as direct rain run-off water levels will tend to escalate quickly with a compounding effect as the water moves downstream and short length creeks add to the water coming from higher up.
+- RAIN on SNOW: In a scenario with warm temps and rain above 8,000 feet elevation causing melting snow as well as direct rain run-off, water levels will tend to escalate quickly with a compounding effect as the water moves downstream and short length creeks add to the water coming from higher up.

 - PADDLING IN THE TREES: Water WILL be up in the brush and trees making shore access (ingress and egress) for swimmers or rescuers, avoiding strainers etc. difficult or impossible in many areas.
 Swimmers or gear can easily get caught up in the brush or strainers and those who might attempt rescue are put at higher risk as well.

 - FUNNY WATER: High water can significantly alter the appearance, dynamics, and consequences in many parts of the rivers.
 Areas that are normally full of nice swimming rocks and safe eddies may now be strewn with big holes where the eddy rocks once were.
-Big features can disappear and become flattened while rapids can run together making recovery from a swim extremely difficult.
+Big features can disappear and become flattened while rapids can run together making for much longer swims and any recovery from a swim extremely difficult.
 Boils can appear out of nowhere as surges occur compressing water against the river banks.
 Be prepared to run the river like you have never seen it before.